 Zühlke took over the development of the product from VMware in July 2020, when the latter announced the end of work that had begun in March between its VMware Pivotal Labs division in partnership with NHSX when under direction from the innovation unit.
-VMware began work creating an app based on a centralised data model that was supported by a scalable back-end that could handle millions of records in a more secure and anonymous way.
+VMware began creating an app based on a centralised data model that was supported by a scalable back end that could handle millions of records in a secure and anonymous way.

 Fast-forward to the launch, and it’s fair to say that Zühlke lead Wolfgang Emmerich is somewhat proud of the app that has been created.
-Emmerich is co-founder of the Swiss firm which began life 20 years ago, and has worked full-time in the UK since 2009, also fitting in being a professor of computing at University College London.
+Emmerich is co-founder of the Swiss firm which began life 20 years ago, and has worked full-time in the UK since 2009.
+He is also a professor of computing at University College London.

 The company is named after Swiss engineer Gary Zühlke, a consulting engineer by trade whose career has included many projects in the world of medicine, including eye surgery and other medical devices.
 Such expertise was crucial in Zühlke being taken on-board for the contact-tracing project as the app is officially regarded as a medical device, one for which a CE mark has already been created.

-Zühlke has also been a long-time supplier to the UK government, with branches such as HMRC, and also did the alpha and beta testing for the Gov.uk website.
+Zühlke has also been a long-time supplier to the UK government, with branches such as HM Revenue & Customs and having carried out alpha and beta testing for the Gov.uk website.
 As a result, said Emmerich, the company knows how you’re meant to develop digital services for central government and the effect on internal processes.

-Another key asset was that the firm also has a long-standing track record in mobile development in mission critical infrastructure, building, among other products, the UK mobile banking app for HSBC.
-This product was later spun out into 20 other territories.
+Another key asset was that the firm also has a long-standing track record in mobile development in mission-critical infrastructure, building, among other products, the UK mobile banking app for HSBC.
+This product was later spun out to 20 other territories.

-Another key element that provided credibility for work on the contact tracing project was that the HSBC mobile app was regarded legally as critical infrastructure with very stringent security and availability requirements, as well as able to scale to tens of millions of users.
+Another key element that provided credibility for work on the contact-tracing project was that the HSBC mobile app was regarded legally as critical infrastructure with very stringent security and availability requirements, as well as being able to scale to tens of millions of users.

 The Zühlke team was with the NHS right from the start.
 A former colleague of Emmerich was a chief advisor on cyber security for Patrick Vallance, chief scientific adviser to the UK government, and this led to an introduction with NHSX chief executive Matthew Gould when the project was just about to kick off its first step and [asked if] they wanted help in independent assurance to ascertain that the development was going in the right direction.

-This initial input was limited, and excluded the initial specifications and timeline.
-“We basically checked and validated that the app, but it would not work in certain circumstances,” said Emmerich.
+This initial input was limited and excluded the initial specifications and timeline.
+“We basically checked and validated the app, but it would not work in certain circumstances,” said Emmerich.
 “So we bid for, and won, the support contract for the first app, and we used that contract to build the second app.
-For that we very much had input into the product roadmap and what the features of the app looked like.”
+For that, we very much had input into the product roadmap and what the features of the app looked like.”

-“There’s a lot of people who are concerned about privacy or sensitive information,” he said.
+“A lot of people are concerned about privacy or sensitive information,” he said.
 “They don’t necessarily think it’s a good idea for the government to collect contact traces.
-Ultimately, the first app was not successful because of different angles on trade-off decisions in battery consumption versus accuracy and privacy.”
+Ultimately, the first app was not successful because of different angles on trade-off decisions in battery consumption versus accuracy and privacy.

 - European Union announces milestone in project developed and set up by T-Systems and SAP to ensure that member states’ contact-tracing apps will work seamlessly across borders, meaning users will only need to install one app for use across EU countries.